teslamate-org/teslamate/docs/installation/docker_advanced.md

-# Advanved Docker Setup
+# Advanced Docker Setup

 _Credit goes to @Helmi for creating this setup_

-**What is different from the basic setup:**
+## What is different from the basic setup

-- everything sits behind a reverse proxy (Traefik) that terminates HTTPS traffic
+- Web services (`teslamate` and `grafana`) sits behind a reverse proxy (Traefik) which terminates HTTPS traffic
-- custom configuration was moved into a separate _.env_ file
+- Custom configuration was moved into a separate `.env` file
-- all publicly accessible services use fully qualified domain name and automatically acquire a Let's Encrypt certificate
+- All publicly accessible services use fully qualified domain name and automatically acquire a Let's Encrypt certificate

+## Requirements

+* Docker running on a machine that's always on
+* Two FQDN (`teslamate.example.com` & `grafana.example.com`)
+* External internet access, to talk to tesla.com

 ## Quick Start